G-DePascalis/UHI_CH_mp/README.md

 An open-source framework for the quantification of Urban Heat Islands and Pedestrian Comfort in Switzerland

 ## Introduction
-In this project, open-source dataset are leveraged to build a framework for visualizing urban heat isaland (UHI) effect and demonstrate the application of scenarios on 1 case-study representative of the Swiss urban area.
+In this project, Swiss open source datasets are used to quantify urban heat islands (UHI) as well as pedestrian comfort.

 ## Usage of codes
 ### Open-source files and import to QGIS